Women's Air Force: Recruits

 The first African-American female brigadier general of the USAF was Marcelite J. Harris who attained the rank in 1990.
 Harris took OTS at Lackland in 1966, after traveling with a USO tour to military bases in Germany and France.
 Harris said in a 1992 interview with Ebony: "Originally, I wanted to be an actress."
 After graduating from Spelman College with a BA in speech and drama she joined the WAFs.
 Specializing in aircraft maintenance, she served as a supervisor at Korat Air Base in Thailand, servicing Vietnam war aircraft.
 Harris later became Air Officer Commanding at the United States Air Force Academy in Colorado.
 She even picked up a degree in Business Management along the way.
-Circa 1992 Harris held a command at HQ USAF, Washington, DC, where she was responsible for 125,000 airmen and an annual budget of $20 billion.
+Circa 1992 Harris held a command at HQ USAF, Washington, D.C., where she was responsible for 125,000 airmen and an annual budget of $20 billion.
 She retired in 1997.

 Uniforms

 The first WAFs wore men's uniforms with neckties.
 Geraldine Pratt May quickly ordered women's uniforms, selecting herself the particular shade of blue.
 The cut of the winter uniform was modeled after those of airline flight attendants, using the same material as the men's winter uniforms.
 Instead of a necktie, tabs were worn on the collar.
 The effect was considered "smart and contemporary", The two-piece summer uniform, however, made of cotton-cord seersucker, fit poorly and required frequent ironing.